aelmizeb/site-metrics-card/README.md

     - Scope: All environments (default)

 - Add a Scheduled Pipeline in GitLab:
-  - Go to your project → CI/CD → Schedules
+  - Go to your project → Build → Pipeline schedules
-  - Click "New Schedule"
+  - Click "Create a new pipeline schedule"
-  - Set the cron: 0 0 * * *
+  - Set the description, timezone and interval : 0 0 * * *
   - Save it

 ## 💡 Example